US Strikes Huthi Target In Yemen After Attack On British Oil Tanker - UrduPoint

 Washington has also carried out a series of unilateral air raids, but the Huthis have vowed to continue their attacks.

-"Forces subsequently struck and destroyed the missile in self-defense," it said on social media platform X.
+"Forces subsequently struck and destroyed the missile in self-defence," it said on social media platform X.

-The Huthi's Al-Masirah television on Saturday said the US and the UK launched two air strikes on the port of Ras Issa in Yemen's Hodeida province, which hosts the country's main oil export terminal.
+The Huthis' Al-Masirah television said the United States and Britain had launched two air strikes on the port of Ras Issa in Yemen's Hodeida province, which hosts the country's main oil export terminal.

-There was no immediate confirmation from the United States or Britain, and the Huthis did not provide details on the attack or the extent of the damage.
+There was no immediate confirmation from Washington or London, and the Huthis did not provide details on the attack or the extent of the damage.

-The previous evening, the British oil tanker the Marlin Luanda operated on behalf of trading giant Trafigura Group was hit by missiles fired by Yemeni naval forces, said the Huthis' military spokesman, Yahya Saree.
+The previous evening, the Huthis' military spokesman Yahya Saree said missiles fired by the rebels had hit the Marlin Luanda, an oil tanker operated by a British firm on behalf of trading giant Trafigura Group.

-"The strike was direct, and resulted (in) the burning of the vessel," he added.
+"The strike was direct, and resulted (in) the burning of the vessel," Saree said.

-CENTCOM later confirmed the hit, saying: "The ship issued a distress call and reported damage.
-USS Carney (DDG 64) and other coalition ships have responded and are rendering assistance."

-Trafigura said on Saturday no injuries or casualties had been reported, adding however that the fire on the vessel had yet to be extinguished.

-"The crew is continuing efforts to control the fire in one of the ship's cargo tanks with support from military vessels," it said in a statement on its website.
+CENTCOM later confirmed the hit, saying it had started a "major fire".

+Other vessels had come to the ship's assistance, including the USS Carney, the French Navy Frigate FS Alsace and Indian Navy Frigate INS Visakhapatnam.

+The Indian Navy said the Marlin Luanda has 22 Indians and one Bangladeshi onboard.

+It said a fire-fighting team of 10 Indian naval personnel battled the blaze for six hours along with the ship's crew before bringing it under control.

-On Friday, the Huthis also fired an anti-ship ballistic missile from Yemen towards the Carney in the Gulf of Aden, CENTCOM said.
+On Friday the Huthis also fired an anti-ship ballistic missile from Yemen toward the Carney in the Gulf of Aden, CENTCOM said.

 "The missile was successfully shot down by USS Carney.
 There were no injuries or damage reported," it added.